greencloudcomputing/docs/docs/api/download.md

 ## Get

 :::info
-This will redirect you to the correct link to download the CLI .
+This will redirect you to the correct link to download the CLI.
 :::

 :::caution Caution